 The verb may be supplied from the previous phrase.
-Alternate translation: "or do you understand the marvelous deeds of God" (See: Ellipsis)
+Alternate translation: "or do you understand the marvelous deeds of God" or "and you do not understand the marvelous deeds of God" (See: Ellipsis)

 Do you understand how your garments become hot ... from the south?